rehabilitation Lublin

 • headache,

-P. P. - Worth noting is the FDM (Fascial Distortion Model) method - a very effective and evidence-based system for diagnosing and treating musculoskeletal injuries.
+PP – The FDM (Fascial Distortion Model) method is worth attention – it is a very effective and evidence-based system for diagnosing and treating musculoskeletal injuries.

-This treatment system is based on six fascial deformities, each with a specific description of the nature of the pain.
-The key diagnostic element is the patient's body language, that is, the description of the pain they are experiencing.
-A knowledgeable physiotherapist is able to accurately assess the cause of the pain and select the appropriate therapy.
+This treatment system is based on six fascial strains, each of which has a specific description of the nature of the pain.
+A key diagnostic element is the patient's body language, i.e., the description of the pain symptoms they experience.
+A physiotherapist with the appropriate knowledge can accurately assess the cause of the pain and select the appropriate treatment.

-Therapy of internal organs of the abdominal cavity
+Therapy of the internal organs of the abdominal cavity

-When describing manual therapies, it is impossible to omit visceral therapy.
-It is a manual therapy of the internal organs of the abdominal cavity, aimed at restoring their normal tension, flexibility and mobility.
-Working through the system of internal organs, which has numerous anatomical and functional connections with other structures in the human body, makes it possible to effectively assess and eliminate various conditions of the patient.
+When describing manual therapies, it's impossible to ignore visceral therapy.
+This is manual therapy of the internal organs of the abdominal cavity, aimed at restoring their proper tone, elasticity, and mobility.
+Working through the internal organ system, which has numerous anatomical and functional connections with other structures in the human body, allows for the effective assessment and treatment of various patient conditions.

-A problem with the function of an internal organ can affect problems with the attachments of that organ, which again can cause pain and increase defensive muscle tension.
-This tension can also generate pain and give rise to joint problems.
-Such a chain of cause and effect can also work in the other direction, leading to an unresolved joint problem becoming the cause of a problem with the functioning of, for example, the stomach.
+A problem with the functioning of an internal organ can influence problems with its attachments, which in turn can cause pain and increase defensive muscle tension.
+This tension can also generate pain and lead to joint problems.
+This chain of cause and effect can also work in the opposite direction, leading to an unresolved joint problem becoming the cause of a functional problem with, for example, the stomach.

-W. S. - It is extremely important to be able to assess the impact of visceral problems on the biomechanics of the spine and peripheral joints.
-Therapists' experience has shown that most chronic pain problems, which have their manifestation in joint and fascial mobility disorders, have many connections to the internal organs.
+WS – It's crucial to be able to assess the impact of visceral problems on the biomechanics of the spine and peripheral joints.
+Therapists' experience shows that most chronic pain problems, which manifest as joint and fascial mobility disorders, have many connections with internal organs.

 Indications for visceral therapy include: